(John) Thomas Allsopp

 Back of left had: Mermaid

-At 18 years of age he arrived in Sydney on the 18th December,1833 aboard the barque Lloyds mastered by Edward Garrett.
-On arrival he was assigned to Dr John Henderson of Cooks River, Sydney and around 1836 went to work for Hendersons father-in-law, ex convict, Thomas Rose of Mt.
+At 18 years of age he arrived in Sydney on the 18th December, 1833 aboard the barque Lloyds mastered by Edward Garrett.
+On arrival he was assigned to Dr John Henderson of Cooks River, Sydney, and later around 1836 went to work for Henderson’s father-in-law, ex-convict, Thomas Rose of Mt.
 Gilead, near Campbelltown, NSW.
-Thomas was the only convict assigned to Thomas Rose in 1837 when the 1837 Muster was conducted and was in his employ when the Mt.
-Gilead Windmill was constructed.
+Thomas was one of about 14 convicts listed as being assigned to Thomas Rose when the 1837 Muster was conducted and remained in his employ when the windmill at Mt.
+Gilead was constructed, through to the death of Thomas Rose on 3 March, 1837.

-Sometime after the death of Thomas Rose (3 March, 1837), Thomas Allsopp was reassigned to Dr. John Henderson.
+Sometime after the death of Thomas Rose, Thomas Allsopp was reassigned to Dr. John Henderson.
 It was reported in the Sydney Gazette in February 1838 that he had absconded from John Henderson, only to be apprehended in October that same year.
-He also absconded a second time and apprehended in February 1839.
+He absconded a second time and apprehended in February 1839.
 Thomas was granted a Certificate of Freedom in 24 April, 1840.

-A letter held by one of Thomas' grand-daughters indicates that the couple went to Brisbane in 1846 with shipping records identifying a Mary Allsopp and 2 children traveling in steerage aboard the Steamer 'William the IVth'.
-According to the aforementioned letter, Thomas traveled overland alone.
+A letter held by one of Thomas' grand-daughters indicates that the couple went to Brisbane in 1846 with shipping records identifying a Mary Allsopp and 2 children traveling in steerage aboard the Steamer 'William the IVth' to Moreton Bay.
+According to the aforementioned letter, Thomas travelled overland, alone.

-While in Brisbane, Mary was charged and acquitted of passing a counterfeit coin in July 1847 and Thomas was hospitalised in Moreton Bay Hospital for 2 weeks in August 1847.
+Whilst in Brisbane, Mary was charged and acquitted in July 1847 of passing a counterfeit coin and Thomas was hospitalised in Moreton Bay Hospital for 2 weeks in August 1847.
 No record of their return to Sydney has been found however a Mr Allsop travelled left Moreton Bay for Sydney 2 days after Thomas was discharged from hospital.

-By late 1848 they were back in Sydney, when in November 1848 Thomas was charged with 'Breaching the Peace' brought about by Mary Ann running off to live with the actor Gustavus Arabin, taking their 2 children with her.
-This relationship appears not to have lasted long as after their daughter Ann's accidental death in 1849, Mary Ann turn to excessive drinkind, dying in 1858 from 'disease brought on by intemperate habits'.
-She died in an alley off Castlereagh St, Sydney.
-Her death certificate states her husband as Thomas Allsop but no children are mentioned, which indicates that Wiiliam was with Thomas after Ann's death.
+By late 1848 they were back in Sydney when in November 1848 Thomas was charged with 'Breaching the Peace', a charge related to Mary Ann running off to live with the actor Gustavus Arabin, taking their two children with her.
+This relationship does not appear to have lasted long with Mary Ann turning to excessive drinking after their daughter Ann's accidental death in 1849.
+Mary Ann died in 1858 from 'disease brought on by intemperate habits' in a lane off Castlereagh St, Sydney.
+She died alone but her death certificate gives her husband as Thomas Allsop.
+No children are shown which tends to indicate that William was with Thomas in the period preceding her death.

-Thomas was again before the judge at Sydney Quarter Sessions in March 1853 for assaulting Mary Fitzgibbon and sentenced to 3 months gaol in Darlinghurst.
-This event took place in George Street, Sydney, not far from where the Keating family lived.
+Thomas had been arrested in January 1853 and sent before the judge at Sydney Quarter Sessions in March 1853 for assaulting Mary Fitzgibbon and sentenced to 3 months imprisonment in Darlinghurst Gaol.
+The assault took place in George Street, Sydney, not far from where the Keating family lived.

-When tried in Nottingham, England his occupation was given as Slaters Boy and the slaters tools tattooed on his lowever left arm reinforce this, yet as this skill was not required in NSW.
-All documents pertaining to his life in Australia between the years 1857 and 1891 show him as either a labourer, goldminers or tinplate worker.
+When tried in Nottingham, England his occupation was given as Slaters Boy and the fact that slaters tools were tattooed on his lower left arm tend reinforce this, however all documents pertaining to his life in Australia between the years 1857 and 1891 show him as either a labourer, goldminers or tinplate worker.
 It is suggested that he learned the latter skill from Jane Keating's father, Phillip who was a wire worker.

-During the period 1860 through 1864 he worked on the goldfields of Sofala and Hill End.
+During the period 1860 through 1864 he worked the goldfields of Sofala and Hill End.

 Documentary evidence lists Thomas’s children as being: